Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Modern History in Hanoi

-Step inside the Hao Lo Prison, better known to most as the Hanoi Hilton, where American POWs were held captive during the Vietnam War.
-Learn about the prison’s history under French colonialism and stories of the POWs who were held there.
+Step inside the Hao Lo Prison, better known as the Hanoi Hilton, where American POWs were held captive during the Vietnam War.
+Learn about the prison’s history under French colonialism and stories of the POWs.

 For lunch, eat a bowl of Bun Cha at Bun Cha Huong Lien.
-The restaurant was made famous in 2016, when the late Anthony Bourdain and US President Obama dined there.
+It was made famous in 2016 when the late Anthony Bourdain and US President Obama dined there.
 Order the Obama Special: Bun Cha, a seafood roll and a beer!

-After lunch, visit the Vietnamese Women’s History Museum, which features displays and information about women’s traditional role in society.
-Learn about their position in the family, fashions and how they have taken part in the country’s history.
+Next, visit the Vietnamese Women’s History Museum, which features displays and information about women’s traditional role in society.
+Learn about their position in the family, fashions and history.

 Ta Hien Beer Corner